A woman sits at a bar sipping some kind of pink drink. She is alone and of above average looks. A man walks up and sits on the stool next to her.

 WOMAN: No, but...

-MAN: Because if you do, then you could really be a catch.
+MAN: Because if you do, then you'd really be a catch.
 A nice girl AND a cheap date.

 WOMAN: No, I don’t get drunk off of one drink but...